MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-code.md

 ---
 title: "Tutorial: Add code to the picture viewer Windows Forms app"
-description: Learn how to add C# or VB code to support the UI controls for a picture box, checkbox, and button in a picture viewer WinForms application with Visual Studio.
+description: Learn how to add C# or VB code to support the UI controls for a picture box, checkbox, and button in a picture viewer WinForms application (.NET Framework) with Visual Studio.
 dev_langs:
   - "CSharp"
   - "VB"